zr87/bme280-thingspeak/readme.md

 0. for wiring the bme280 sensor to a raspberry check this [tutorial]( https://app.getpocket.com/read/1364761076)

-1. rename `config.py.sample` to `config.py` and fill your Thingspeak api key
+1. rename `config.py.sample` to `config.py` and fill your Thingspeak API key

 2. add `job.py` to crontab to schedule frequency for sending data (check this [tutorial](https://www.raspberrypi.org/documentation/linux/usage/cron.md) on how to add scripts to the crontab).